rich-iannone/splitr/README.md

 - `date2` a POSIXct date-time value (in UTC) for the air mass along the trajectory
 - `date` a POSIXct date-time value (in UTC) for the time of release or time of incidence at the receptor site

-If the model is run with `return_met_along_traj == TRUE` then the following columns will also be available in the data frame:
+If the model is run with `extended_met` set to `TRUE` then the following columns will also be available in the data frame:

 - `theta` the potential temperature (in K) along the trajectory
 - `air_temp` the ambient air temperature (in K) along the trajectory